 PRE-REQ-006: CESG Self-Service Resolution Creation

-Create an Area where the CESG (Ads and DADs) can create Resolutions using an Automated Process.
+Create an Area where the CESG (ADs and DADs) can create Resolutions using an Automated Process.
 The system will require / prompt for basic information of the Resolution, and then the Resolution will be created without post-process changes.

 The back end will be a repository that 1) allows creation of resolutions by Area directors or their deputies (or Secretariat personnel) and 2) automatically notifies the CESG and Secretariat whenever a new resolution is created.
 That repository will consist of four fields: resolution number, date of receipt, resolution title, and resolution text.